Corroded Car Battery - How to Clean and Prevent It

 Note: When dealing with chemicals like these, always wear protective goggles and protective gloves, although other protective measures are welcome, too.

-A corroded car battery can be cleaned in few simple steps:
+A corroded car battery can be cleaned in a few simple steps:

 Disconnect the Battery From the Car